Sordhiq/SpainElectricityShortfall/README.md

 Temperatures are mostly negatively correlated with Relative Humidity across any of the 5 Spanish cities.
 Meaning the higher the temperature, the lower the humudity.

-ii.
-Rainfall is similarly observed to be moderately positively correlated with Cloud coverings and Humidity across the cities.
+Rainfall was similarly observed to be moderately positively correlated with Cloud coverings and Humidity across the cities.
 Meaning denser cloud covers and/or relative humidity, might imply higher chances of downpour

 iii.
 Atmospheric Pressure were similarly observed to be negatively correlated with Temperatures.
 Meaning as Atmospheric Pressure increases, so does Temperatures